lemanschik/simplicity-made-easy/README.md

 ok so i hope we are on page i did reduce the documentation of webpack and typescript now into 3 main parts they are simple but not easy.

+so when we look now in one of the code bases lets take typescript as they show how easy it is to make simple mistakes.
+They use inheritence all over so they did the main failure of applying classes and structures around Data we call that ORM/OMG you can only do one thing with data in general.
+And that is ruin it so if you do not ruin the data you safed a lot of frustration on the long run.